 The Capay Valley Fire Protection District ("Capay Valley FPD," "Fire District," or "District"), was originally formed in 1927 and provides fire protection, fire prevention and emergency response services to the Capay Valley including the communities of Brooks, Guinda and Rumsey, and the surrounding unincorporated areas in the northwest corner of Yolo County.
-Capay Valley FPD is primarily staffed with volunteer firefighters supplemented with a part-time administrator and a part-time career firefighter.
+Capay Valley FPD is primarily staffed with a part-time career firefighter and a part-time administrator, supplemented with volunteer firefighters.